SofiaZogkza/Train-Notification/README.md

 Retrieves data of departures every one minute for the route from **S Südkreuz** to **S+U Potsdamer Platz**.

-The data are retrieved from the service API [VBB](https://github.com/derhuerst/vbb-rest/blob/5/docs/readme.md)
+The data are retrieved from the service API [VBB](https://github.com/derhuerst/vbb-rest/blob/5/docs/readme.md) .

 There are many results in each call, only the first one is manipulated.

-Retrieves current time in berlin that has always has to be greater than the train's departure time.
+Retrieves current time in Berlin that has always has to be greater than the train's departure time.

 > **INSTALL**